The History of ST. PETER’S CATHEDRAL CHURCH, NYERI

 The Cathedral Church of St Peter (or St Peter’s Cathedral Church) housed the Diocesan Offices, and the Diocese of Mount Kenya West operated from this center.
 All Departments and Missions of the Diocese created and constituted had their offices, within the Cathedral’s infrastructure, which were well shared between the Cathedral and the Diocese and there were no conflicts of interest whatsoever.
 The infrastructures include the Baden Powell Christian Community Centre (BPCCC), the Vicarage, staff houses within, and other facilities.

 The St Peter’s Cathedral Church extended its DMA mission to Kabaru in Kieni, Ihururu and Nyeri Hill, Chaka and Kîganjo, Aguthi, and Marwa areas to reach the parishioners and with one aim, establish churches within their reach.
 There were also Education developments, where the Mother’s Union established and run a Nursery and Primary School.
 The Sunday Services were maintained and the three main services: English, Kiswahili, and Gîkûyû, with accompanying children attending Sunday school, became popular and convenient among the Christians.
 The congregations increased in number and in some services, people would stand outside the church listening via audio public systems.
 The Youth Church attended their services in the BPCCC hall.
 The Cathedral Choir maintained the liturgical singing with organists playing hymns in all services.
 The thought of a bigger Cathedral was ripe and the Parish Council finally decided either to extend the existing church or build a new one.
 The decision was made to build a new one.
 The site was surveyed and agreed upon, and the plans were presented to the congregation and approved.
 The initial estimates were made and fundraising was done in Cathedral, the foundation stone was laid and the construction started in the year 2009.
-The new St Peter’s Cathedral Church is likely to be consecrated on the schedule next year 2014.
+The new St Peter’s Cathedral Church was consecrated on 26th June 2016, by The Rt.
+Rev.'d.
+Joseph M. Kagunda, Bishop Diocese of Mt.
+Kenya West

 It was on July 17, 2004, after the early retirement of Diocesan Bishop Alfred, that Ven Joseph M. Kagûnda was elected the 2nd Bishop of the Diocese of Mount Kenya West.
 The Rt Rev J.M.
 Kagûnda was consecrated and enthroned as the 2nd Bishop of the Diocese of Mount Kenya West at the Cathedral grounds, by the Most Rev Benjamin Nzimbi, the Archbishop of Anglican Church of Kenya (ACK), on Sunday, August 8, 2004.